hatnote/cronfed/README.rst

 .. image:: https://farm9.staticflickr.com/8144/7544169948_8abb2bb2f3_m_d.jpg

-**Cronfed** is a tool for monitoring basic batch jobs, or any other cron-based scheduled commands.
-It achieves this by parsing a given mailbox and turning it into an RSS feed, which can then be monitored with your browser_, feedreader_ or other RSS-compatible service (such as IFTTT_).
+**Cronfed** monitors basic batch jobs, or any other cron-based scheduled commands by parsing a given mailbox and turning it into an RSS feed.
+The feed can in turn be monitored with your browser_, feedreader_ or other RSS-compatible service (such as IFTTT_).

 Simply add a cron job to generate the feed, pointing it at a web-accessible location (such as a ``public_html`` directory or your